 The FCC voted to allow telephone providers to block all robocalls as a default with no opt-in from phone owners.
-Due to increased cases of scams and security-related risks in the advanced communication world, the primary focus of this decision is to filter suspicious calls that pose a potential threat to personal security.
+The primary focus of this decision is to filter suspicious calls that pose a potential threat to personal security.

-In the new law, phone companies will block numbers that are not approved and mark them as spammers.
+In the new law, phone companies block numbers that are robocalls and mark them as spammers.
 It is a valuable step towards protecting customers from fake and unwanted calls from telemarketers.

 A recent statement from Ajit Pai, FCC chairman, states that these new rules and protocols are expected to come into action as soon as possible.
-By avoiding a flood of robocalls on busy networks, mobile companies are advised to follow the recent guidelines quickly as it will also help in cost saving.
-This ruling is also intended to reduce customer complaints.
+By avoiding a flood of robocalls on busy networks, mobile companies follow the recent guidelines.
+This ruling will reduce customer complaints.

 The FCC revealed that as per new regulations, big companies like AT&T and Verizon would also be able to monitor all the spoofed calls so that better protocols can be designed to filter out such fake numbers before they find a way to the customer mobile.
 The commission will provide proper legal safety to carriers following this decision.